 Considering that the surface finish was the main issue that was hindering the improvement in parts per dress, traverse rate was optimized.
 The dressing cycle consisted of two traverse dressing passes.
 Each pass was optimized individually to produce a good quality part with a surface finish of less than 0.80 μm Ra.
-Parameters in Table 1 were used for this test.
+Parameters in Table 3 - Case Study 1 were used for this test.

-- Dress Pass 1- The traverse rate was increased in order to remove all impurities from the surface of the wheel and the micro-fractured dull grains as well as the bond, which resulted in exposing sharp abrasive grain and coarser wheel surface.
-Increasing traverse rate in the first pass also helped maintain the dress cycle time. - Dress Pass 2- The traverse rate was slowed down to achieve a smooth finish on the wheel due to less micro-fracturing of abrasive and bond.
-This enabled the wheel to produce parts at a much finer surface finish.
+Dress Pass 1- The traverse rate was increased in order to remove all impurities from the surface of the wheel and the micro-fractured dull grains as well as the bond, which resulted in exposing sharp abrasive grain and coarser wheel surface.
+Increasing traverse rate in the first pass also helped maintain the dress cycle time.